 Students entering the program must be high school graduates or possess a GED® certificate.
 The Medical Assisting student must provide health information to the College and complete a physical examination by a licensed physician, physician assistant, or nurse practitioner.
 To progress successfully through the curriculum and function as a practicing member of the health care team after graduation, the following physical attributes are needed: visual acuity with corrective lenses, if required; hearing ability with auditory aids to understand the normal speaking voice without viewing the speaker's face; sufficient physical ability to question the client and relay information about the client verbally to others; and manual dexterity to provide safe, effective procedures in delivery of health care.
 Admission is conditional and depends on the student's ability to perform the essential functions identified for this program.
-Reasonable accommodations will be considered.
+A copy of the essential functions is available from the MAT program office and published on the College Web site, www.wallace.edu.
+Reasonable accommodations will be considered